jeangarcia77/jeangarcia77.github.io/_posts/2022-07-22-Salary-Prediction-Analysis.markdown

 <br>

 With our data now clean, let's get to some visualizations that may help us understand it better.
 For some context, I have replaced all values of less than or equal to 50k to 0 and all values of greater than 50k to 1.
 As we consider these values to be categorical in nature, they must be one-hot encoded to prepare it for modeling and allow for better prediction results.
 <br><br>One hot encoding in this case works since there is no order of importance to the values, as we are not considering the values to be better than the other.
 An example of this would be a grading system from A to F, where order does matter.
-In this case, you would use ordinal encoding to achieve best results for your model.
+In that case, you would use ordinal encoding to achieve best results for your model.

 <figure>
 <img src="/assets/img/salary_breakdown.PNG" alt="">